 Okay, I admit it – I lie to my kids.
 Yes, it’s wrong.
 But it’s always for a good cause.
 Sometimes it’s in an attempt to avoid a meltdown.
-Sometimes it’s in hopes will stay quiet for a few minutes longer.
+Sometimes it’s in hopes they will stay quiet for a few minutes longer.
 And sometimes it’s because I really don’t want to share.

 Do any of these little white lies sound familiar?